Chygos/UniTartu_Intro_to_DS_Project/README.md

 ## Results

 ### Model Evaluation
 Main metric will be Mean Absolute error (MAE).
-Other metrics such as root mean squared error (RMSE) and mean absolute percentage error (MAPE) will be used also.
+The root mean squared error (RMSE) will be used also

 ## Forecasting